DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

      - Exploitability: How much effort is required for the threat to be exploited by an attacker?
      - Affected users: How many people, either inside or outside of your organization, will be affected by the security threat?
      - Discoverability: How easily can the vulnerability be found?
+ - **MITRE's ATT&CK framework** is broadly adopted by threat modeling and threat intelligence organizations and is used as a default model in many software packages and tools.
+ - ATT&CK is used to map out and understand adversarial behaviors and techniques, allowing organizations to improve detection and response capabilities based on known attack methods.
+ - It is a comprehensive knowledge base of adversary tactics and techniques based on real-world observations and using pre-existing tools.
+It includes:
+     - Tactics: The goals of an adversary during an attack (e.g., Initial Access, Execution, Persistence).
+     - Techniques: Specific methods used to achieve tactics (e.g., Phishing, PowerShell).
+  - **The Diamond Model** specifically addresses how to think about intrusions but does not address broader threats, and the other answers were made up for this question.
+The Diamond Model focuses on four key elements that interact with each other to create a threat scenario: i.e Adversary to Infrastructure, Adversary to Capability, Infrastructure to Capability, and Victim to Capability.
+      - Adversary: The entity or individual initiating the attack.
+      - Infrastructure: The systems, tools, or networks used by the adversary to conduct the attack.
+      - Capability: The techniques, tools, or methods used by the adversary to exploit vulnerabilities and achieve their goals.
+      - Victim: The target of the attack, which could be a person, organization, system, or data.
 - **Visual, Agile, and Simple Threat (VAST)**: a threat modeling concept that integrates threat and risk management into an Agile programming environment on a scalable basis
 - Part of the job of the security team is to identify threats, using different methods:
    - Focus on attackers: this is a useful method in specific situations;